Everything you need to know about visiting ATM Cave Belize

 What do you need to know before visiting ATM?

-Our group was only small and everyone was very respectful and listened really well.
-It's not a race.
-A couple we met that evening said that they group they had was made up of a young couple that kept telling everyone how fit they were and how much they hiked and in the end their guide told them if they didn't stop trying to overtake people and push ahead, he would call his offsider to come and remove them from the cave.
-You do see these people everywhere – but don't be one yourself.
+A couple we met that evening said that they group they had was made up of a young couple that kept telling everyone how fit they were and how much they hiked and in the end their guide told them if they didn’t stop trying to overtake people and push ahead, he would call his offsider to come and remove them from the cave.

-- UPDATE: I met a couple of young New Zealanders last year who had done the cave recently (2017) and they said you can no longer carry anything into the cave.
-Sad how some spoil it for everyone but I must say I was relieved to know it will remain intact for future generations.
 We were still able to take photos when we visited the cave.
 However, a tourist only a few weeks before we got there had dropped her camera on a skull and knocked out 3 teeth.
 Oh My God!
 The grilling you get about respecting these remains is indisputable and some idiot drops her camera??
 The worst part is she would have to have been leaning over so far to do that she would have probably been off the path anyway.

-- Listen: While the cave is a 3000 year old Mayan burial chamber, it should not be the only reason you go.
-The actual process of walking through to the chamber is an amazing story.
-I'm not going to tell you any secrets but the guides tell it so well and it is quite an experience when you know what it must have been like for the people at the time.
+I’m not going to tell you any secrets but the guides tell it so well and it is quite an experience when you know what it must have been like for the people at the time.

-How Controlled is the cave?
+How protected is ATM cave?

-Very!
 There are 15 guides licensed to do ATM and only 7 of them can operate on any one day.
-They can only take 8 people each so that's a max of 45 people per day that can have this amazing experience.
+They can only take 8 people each so that’s a max of 45 people per day that can have this amazing experience.

-We were so fortunate, there was just two American guys with us and we only saw one other tour group in the cave.
-The area's aren't roped off and you have to follow your guide by his footsteps literally.
+The areas aren’t roped off and you have to follow your guide’s footsteps literally.
 He was so strict but when you hear what some people have done, its no wonder.
+Be respectful and you will be fine.

-While it is incredibly controlled, I can't believe we were able to do that.
-It is very very sad that some will undoubtedly ruin it for all and I wouldn't be surprised if it gets added to some heritage list and is closed before long.
-The guides are super careful but unfortunately the same can't be said for the visitors.
-There was a really old skull we saw with a few teeth and our guide said it used to have a full set of teeth but some tourist dropped with camera on it.
-WTF?
+While it is incredibly controlled, I can’t believe we were able to do it.
+It is very very sad that some will undoubtedly ruin it for all and I wouldn’t be surprised if it gets added to some heritage list and is closed before long.

 How hard is the hike and the caving to get to ATM Cave?